April 10, 2012 § Leave a comment

 December 10, 2011 § 5 Comments

-Following are excerpts from my long essay on Wikileaks and the Palestine Papers which appears in The Arabs Are Alive, the first issue of Critical Muslim, edited by Ziauddin Sardar and PULSE’s own Robin Yassin-Kassab.
+The following appears in The Arabs Are Alive, edited by Ziauddin Sardar and Robin Yassin-Kassab.

 In 2010 Time magazine defied the judgment of its readers to select Facebook founder Mark Zuckerberg over Julian Assange as its person of the year.
 In a readers’ poll Assange had secured 382,000 votes to Zuckerberg’s 18,000.
 It had been some years since Facebook was big news; some therefore suggested Time had really chosen 2007’s person of the year.
 Explaining his choice, Time managing editor Richard Stengel confidently declared that ‘Assange might not even be on anybody’s radar six months from now…I think Assange will be a footnote five years from now.’
 This was a day before Mohamed Bouazizi set himself alight.
 It was also before Tahrir Square.
 It’s over six months since Stengel’s daring prediction yet Assange still remains on the radar and his list of media partners has expanded to over 60—and its growing.
 Wikileaks has yet to release a much anticipated tranche of documents on the banking sector.
 It is safe to assume that Wikileaks will be with us for some time to come.
 But given the present state of publishing, it is likelier that Time will be a footnote five years from now.
 Here are some recent interviews with Assange: